lmco/mcf/README.md

 }
 ```

-For more information on please see the detailed comments in the provided
+For more information please see the detailed comments in the provided
 [example.cfg](config/example.cfg).

 ### Building MBEE